Notify me when is back in stock.

 Pointing stick cursor

-What makes the Shura keyboard unique is the pointing stick in the middle of the keyboard.
-This rubber button can be used as a mouse, allowing you to control the cursor on your screen.
+What makes the Shura keyboard unique is the pointing stick in the centre of the keyboard.
+This rubber knob can be used as a mouse, letting you control the cursor on your screen.
 Using a pointing stick has several advantages.

 Space-saving

-Because a pointing stick is placed directly on the keyboard, it doesn't take up extra space on the desktop.
-This can be useful for people who work in a small workspace or are often on the go.
-Additionally, with a pointing stick, you don't have to remove your hands from the keyboard to move the cursor, as is the case with a mouse.
-This can increase productivity because you can keep your hands in the home position while working.
-From an ergonomic perspective, this can also be an advantage.
+Because a pointing stick is placed directly on the keyboard, it takes up no extra space on the desk.
+This can be handy for people who work in a small workspace or are often on the move.
+In addition, with a pointing stick you do not have to take your hands off the keyboard to move the cursor, as you do with a mouse.
+This can boost productivity because you can keep your hands on the home position while you work.
+From an ergonomic point of view, this can be an advantage too.

-In short, using a pointing stick can improve the efficiency and comfort of computer use, especially for people who do a lot of word processing or precise work and prefer not to constantly switch between keyboard and mouse.
+In short, using a pointing stick can improve the efficiency and comfort of computer use, especially for people who do a lot of word processing or precise work and would rather not keep switching between keyboard and mouse.

-Using the key combination M_Fn + 1 to M_Fn + 9, you can adjust the sensitivity of the pointing stick incrementally.
-Your cursor will then move either slower (1) or faster (9).
+Using the key combination M_Fn + 1 up to M_Fn + 9, you can set the sensitivity of the pointing stick in steps.
+Your cursor then moves either slower (1) or faster (9).

-We advise you to try out different sensitivities to find what works best for you.
-The keyboard comes with various rubber caps that you can attach to the pointing stick.
-The M_Fn key is the middle key below the spacebar.
+We advise you to try out different sensitivities to find out what works best for you.
+Several rubber caps are supplied with the keyboard, which you can attach to the pointing stick.
+The M_Fn key is the middle key below the space bar.

 Mouse click

-It's convenient, of course, that you can control the cursor with the pointing stick, but you cannot actually click with this point.
-For that, the three keys below the spacebar are designed.
-The left key functions as the left mouse button and the right key as the right mouse button.
+Handy, of course, that you can steer the cursor with the pointing stick, but actually clicking with this dot is not possible.
+That is what the three keys below the space bar are made for.
+The left key acts as the left mouse button and the right key as the right mouse button.

 The middle key is the M_Fn key.
-With this, as described above, you can adjust the sensitivity of your pointing stick.
-Additionally, when you hold down the M_Fn key, you can use the scroll function.
+With it you can, as described above, adjust the sensitivity of your pointing stick.
+In addition, when you hold down the M_Fn key, you can use the scroll function.

 This is what makes the Shura keyboard so good